Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 1. This delay gives LNS1 a time advantage to reach the FunctionBundler first and win the race again, failing back to the previous case of message A. The active connection stays with LNS1.
 1. If this delay is not sufficient for LNS1 to win the race, LNS2 will contact the FunctionBundler which now awards LNS2 as the "winning" LNS.
-LNS2 will process message upstream (therefore the active connection will switch to it) and **removes the "losing flag" from the in-memory store**.
+LNS2 **needs to first get the device twin** as it might have a stale version and then can process message upstream.
+It also **removes the "losing flag" from its in-memory store**.
-1. **The Function also proactively informs LNS1** that it's not anymore the winning LNS for this device.
+2. **The Function also proactively informs LNS1** that it's not anymore the winning LNS for this device.
 The reason why we do this proactively is that otherwise its Edge Hub will try to reconnect to IoT Hub even if there is no more messages picked up from LNS1 (out of range roaming client).
 Additionally, **LNS1 would not need to refresh its LoRaDeviceCache anymore for this device** (see [previous section about caching](#data-flow-loradevice-not-in-loradevicecache)).
-1. Direct method and should be retried (e.g. in memory retries or durable Function): direct method could fail due to the module being or Edge Hub being down, other connectivity issue etc. Is in memory retries sufficient here? ❔
+3. Direct method and should be retried (e.g. in memory retries or durable Function): direct method could fail due to the module being or Edge Hub being down, other connectivity issue etc. Is in memory retries sufficient here? ❔
-1. If LNS1 in the meantime gets message B and contacts the FunctionBundler, it will let it know that it lost the race for this frame counter and must therefore drop the message, **mark itself as the losing LNS and close the connection**.
+4. If LNS1 in the meantime gets message B and contacts the FunctionBundler, it will let it know that it lost the race for this frame counter and must therefore drop the message, **mark itself as the losing LNS and close the connection**.